Registered Charity #82238 5035 RR0001

 Sweet Charity’s mission is to be an active member of our community, working with schools and other organizations to improve the health and well-being of children and youth.
 It is our goal to offer the highest quality of standardized ambassador and service dog training.
 We strive to ensure that we provide this service in a caring, professional and accessible manner.

 With an expanded need for canine companionship, evidenced by an increase in requests for our dog training, Sweet Charity has adapted its canine-assisted programs.
-We continue to offer canine training to support children and youth within two programs: Sweet Charity Service Dog Program and Sweet Charity Facility Dog Program.
+We continue to offer canine training to support children and youth within two programs: the Personal Support Service Dog (PSSD) Program and the Canine Ambassador Program (CAP).

 Sweet Charity was founded in 2014 with a goal to train Diabetes Alert Dogs for children living with Type 1 Diabetes and hypoglycaemic unawareness.
 Sweet Charity continues Service Dog training to serve individuals, ages 8 to 25, living with a wide range of medical challenges (physical, social and emotional), including diabetes.